snand5/rtd-tut/docs/Adobe/adobe as default.md

-# Make Adobe Acrobat the default application for PDF files
+# Setting Adobe Acrobat as the default application for PDF files

 See the steps below to change your default PDF application to Adobe Acrobat.